alexander-kastil/angular-advanced/labs/lab-02/readme.md

 ## Convert the project to bootstrap and use standalone components

->Note: You might want to commit your changes between the different steps

 - Convert the project to use standalone components by running the following command two times:

     ```bash